openaps/AndroidAPSdocs/docs/EN/Maintenance/ExportImportSettings.md

 **How to back-up:** Maintain a copy on the computer used to build the APK with Android Studio.
 Additionally, it is recommended to use a cloud platform to store a copy of the installer APK.
 Make sure you know how to locate both backups when needed.
 Consider setting up dedicated folders to store these backups.

 ### AAPS preferences
+With a copy of the APK installer file (see above) and your **Preferences** file, you can quickly get up and running on an existing or new phone.

-**Preferences** tailor the stock AAPS application to your specific setup.
-They include details on your config builder settings, status of objectives, third-party communication settings (e.g., Nightscout, Tidepool), automations, and profiles.
-With a copy of the APK (see above) and your **Preferences** file, you can quickly get up and running on a new phone.
+**Preferences** customize the AAPS application to fit your specific setup.
+They encompass details such as your config builder settings, objective status, third-party communication settings (e.g., Nightscout, Tidepool), automations, and profiles.

+Exporting the AndroidAPS settings to file enables you to restore its configuration to a specific point in time.
+As mentioned, in addition to all configuration settings, the export file also contains the status of your objectives, which you need to restore when **(re)installing** AndroidAPS.
+Without this you will be required to redo all objectives from start to enable closed loop.
+Settings files also enable you to restore "last known good" settings for undoing any configuration changes.

 **When to back-up:**
 * As **Preferences** store your progress towards completing the objectives, you should back up your **Preferences** each time you complete an objective so that you do not lose your progress. _Without a copy of your **Preferences** you will have to complete all objectives again in the event you need to replace your phone._